It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 What you learn in year one of a degree might be outdated by the time you reach year four.
 That’s a long time to commit to something that might not even be relevant by the time you graduate.

-Most companies would rather see that you’ve been learning in real time, building things, and staying current.
+Most companies would rather see that you’ve been learning in real time, building things, and staying current with new or complimentary skills.

-Knowing theory is one thing.
-Being able to apply it is another.
-That’s why companies like Microsoft changed their approach years ago.
+Knowing theory is one thing, but being able to apply it is another.
+That’s why companies like Microsoft changed their approach years ago and started the whole 'no degree needed' trend.
 Instead of relying on degrees, they started focusing on portfolios and technical interviews.

-They wanted to see if someone could think through problems and build things that work, not just talk about it.
+They knew a lot of people learned on their own, but they also wanted to see if someone could think through problems and build things that work, not just talk about it.

 You can learn everything that’s taught in a computer science degree online.
 Even the core fundamentals like data structures, algorithms, and how systems work are all covered in courses that are easier to follow and far more up to date.